 While older operating systems are supported, OpenIAM recommends using newer versions.
-Older operating systems will require the installation oof additional dependencies.
-Please make sure that following minimal dependencies have been met.
+Older operating systems will require the installation of additional dependencies.
+Please make sure that the following minimal dependencies have been met.

-Basic requirements should be checked before starting PowerShell connector installation - as they refer to basic OS components and hardware.
+Basic requirements should be checked before starting the PowerShell connector installation as they refer to basic OS components and hardware.

-For demo/test scenarios following minimum hardware requirements are recommended:
+For demo/test scenarios the following minimum hardware requirements are recommended:

-For production scenarios following minimum hardware requirements must be met:
+For production scenarios the following minimum hardware requirements must be met:

-Please note that that RAM amount is mostly consumed during synchronization processes.
+Please note that the RAM amount is mostly consumed during synchronization processes.
 For example, if you have 5000+ objects inside your managed system, then it is highly recommended to increase RAM to 16GB+.

-Please make sure that OS has enough space for normal work and updates
+Please make sure that the OS has enough space for normal work and updates